AI for K-12

 As part of the AI-CARING NSF Institute, we are developing a set of interactive tools to introduce novice learners to ideas in AI.

-Try it out here!
-AI Chef Trainer
+Try it here!
+AI Hoops

 Into The Rabbit Hole

 Into The Rabbit Hole was developed by UTSA undergraduate Durga Rajarajan in Fall 2024.
 It introduces the concepts of depth-first search (DFS) and breadth-first search (BFS) via a game of helping a rabbit find carrots in a maze.
 It starts with a tutorial and then has a game mode where you have to solve as many DFS and BFS puzzles as possible in the time allotted.
+IntoTheRabbitHole: A Web Application for Teaching Middle School Students About Search Algorithms was presented at ITiCSE 2025 and was nominated for a Best Paper award.

 Try it here!
 Into The Rabbit Hole